 You can use your GB or Northern Ireland driving licence in all European Union or European Economic Area Countries, including Switzerland.

 If your journey takes you abroad, you may need an International Driving Permit (IDP) to hit the road.
 You can check with the Post Office.
 This, together with your driving licence allows you to drive a private vehicle in that country.

-How old do you need to be to drive abroad?In many European countries, you need to be 18 and/or hold a full UK licence to drive there and for new or young drivers there may be restrictions on the number of passengers they can carry or how much alcohol they can have in their bloodstream.
+How old do you need to be to drive abroad?In many European countries, you need to be 18 and/or hold a full UK licence to drive there and for new or young drivers there may be different restrictions on the amount of alcohol they can have in their bloodstream, or the number of passengers they can carry.

 Do you need specific European car insurance?Yes.
 Like the UK, European countries require you to have a minimum level of car insurance before you take to the public roads.

 The requirements can vary from one country to another, but at the very least, you will need third party cover.